theng23/Analyze-E-Wallet-Company-Python/README.md

 ![efd32368-7e63-43a1-9a04-901055b7af09](https://github.com/user-attachments/assets/809a586f-dfa9-4f35-acac-5573617a1e52)

-3. Find the team has had the lowest performance (lowest volume) since Q2.2023.
-Find the category that contributes the least to that team.
+**🔥 3.
+Find the team has had the lowest performance (lowest volume) since Q2.2023.
+Find the category that contributes the least to that team.**
 ```python
 Data_wrangling[Data_wrangling['report_month'] >= '2023-04-01'].groupby(['team_own','category'])['volume'].sum().sort_values(ascending=True).head(1)
 ```